-Learn more about LD489, the Pine Tree Amendment.
+Learn more about LD 928, The Pine Tree Amendment.

 Pine Tree Amendment Action

 The Pine Tree Amendment (PTA) adds language to the Bill of Rights in the Maine Constitution that will protect the rights of all people in the state, including present and future generations, to

 a clean and healthy environment and to the preservation of the natural, cultural and healthful qualities of the environment.
 The PTA serves as a check on government authority and makes clear the government's duty to protect the state’s natural resources.

 Through grassroots organizing with our lead partner Down to Earth Storytelling, we are working to build a growing coalition

 of organizations, indigenous leaders, youth leaders, civic leaders, legislators, and dedicated residents to take action and ensure this right for all of Maine’s people.